Priberam/exconsumm/README.md

-# ExCoNSumm :Jointly Extracting and Compressing Documentswith Summary State Representations
+# Under Construction - please wait# ExCoNSumm :Jointly Extracting and Compressing Documentswith Summary State Representations

 This repository releases our code for ExConSum.
 It uses dynet and the code is in C++.